-"This is the kind of programme which every senior public leader needs to invest in."

-Marlene Malahoo Forte, Attorney General of Jamaica, 2019 EPLP participant
+publicleaders@bsg.ox.ac.uk; +44 (0) 1865 614343 "This is the kind of programme which every senior public leader needs to invest in."
+Marlene Malahoo Forte, Attorney General of Jamaica, 2019 Executive Public Leaders Programme participant nage credit: John Cairns

-The Blavatnik School experience

-The Blavatnik School of Government at the University of Oxford, founded in 2010 with a uniquely global approach to government and policy, blends intellectual rigour with real-world practicality.

-We undertake teaching, research and wider engagement with a mission to improve government worldwide.
+The Blavatnik School experience The Blavatnik School of Government at the University of Oxford, founded in 2010 with a uniquely global approach to government and policy, blends intellectual rigour with real-world practicality.
+We undertake teaching, research, and wider engagement with a mission to improve government worldwide.
 Since our foundation, we have learned from and advised multiple heads of government, several civil service chiefs, and many C-suite executives from organisations like the UN and the World Bank.

-The top-ranked university in the world, Oxford combines 900 years of history with the innovative mindset required for cutting-edge research.
-During the programme you will have opportunities to interact with researchers from multiple frontiers of knowledge.

-Over its history, Oxford has produced nearly 60 heads of state and government and countless leaders of major public organisations.
+For the last six years in a row, Oxford University has been the top-ranked university in the world in the Times Higher Education World University Rankings.
+Oxford combines 900 years of history with the innovative mindset required for cutting-edge research.
+During the programme you will have opportunities to interact with researchers from multiple disciplines.
+Over its history, Oxford has produced nearly 60 heads of state and government and countless leaders of major political organisations.
 Our Public Leaders Programmes reimagine this leadership education for the 21st century.

-1Times Higher Education World University Rankings.
-Oxford has now ranked first for five years in a row.

 "A remarkable experience in my career.
-The teaching method, content and colleagues make it a learning process that gives us a powerful practical tool to implement as heads of our institutions".

-Jaime Tohá, National Director of JUNAEB, Government of Chile, 2019 EPLP participant

-Our award-winning building offers a purpose-built teaching base for the programme - though learning will take place in a variety of locations chosen to stimulate reflection and imagination

-This information is current at January 2021.
-Programme content and delivery may vary from the information provided, which should taken to be indicative rather than tightly prescriptive.
+The teaching method, content, and colleagues make it a learning process that gives us a powerful practical tool to implement as heads of our institutions."
+Jaime Tohá, National Director of JUNAEB, Government of Chile, 2019 Executive Public Leaders Programme participant ıage credit: John Cairr age credit: John Cai Our award-winning building offers a purpose-built teaching base for the programme - though learning will take place in a variety of locations chosen to stimulate reflection and imagination.
+This information is current at December 2021.
+Programme content and delivery may vary from the information provided, which should be taken to be indicative rather than tightly prescriptive.

-The Blavatnik School of Government, University of Oxford, reserves the right to vary the programme in line with operational requirements.

-To learn more about the Blavatnik School of Government, visit www.bsg.ox.ac.uk.
+Image credit: John Cairns To learn more about the Blavatnik School of Government, visit www.bsg.ox.ac.uk.

-For further information on our Public Leaders Programmes, contact: eplp@bsg.ox.ac.uk; +44 (0)1865 614343
+For further information on our Public Leaders Programmes, contact: publicleaders@bsg.ox.ac.uk; +44 (0)1865 614343